ABOVE: Dizzy Gillespie and Louis Armstrong at MJF1 in 1958.

 ABOVE: Dizzy Gillespie and Carmen McRae at MJF10 in 1967. ©Monterey County Herald

-1991 would prove to be Dizzy’s final year at MJF, in a group that featured Paquito D'Rivera and other members of Dizzy’s final big band project, the United Nation Orchestra.
-Dizzy passed away on January 6, 1993 at age 75.
+In 1991, Dizzy's last performance at Monterey was with Paquito D'Rivera and other members of Dizzy’s final big band project, the United Nation Orchestra.
+In 1992, he appeared as a guest on stage with the Festival's California High School All-Stars, who clearly adored him even though he was too sick to play.
+Less than four months later, Dizzy passed away on January 6, 1993 at age 75.
 At the 36th Monterey Jazz Festival that September, there was a A Tribute to Dizzy Gillespie with Slide Hampton & the Jazzmasters with Jimmy Heath, Paquito D’Rivera, Dianne Reeves, Clark Terry, and George Mraz.
 At the opening of the somber 2001 Monterey Jazz Festival, taking place just 10 days after 9/11, the recording of Dizzy's 1958 performance of "The Star Spangled Banner" was played to a silent and reverent audience.
 Other tributes and comission pieces would follow in later years, including Cubano Be!
 Cubano Bop!
 A Tribute to Chano Pozo & Dizzy Gillespie with Poncho Sanchez & his Latin Jazz Band featuring Terence Blanchard in 2011.

 Even as he became a global ambassador for jazz, Dizzy was credited and seen as a symbol for the advanced language of bebop and the pioneering the afro-cuban jazz artform, all while creating a fun-loving persona that would attract new audiences.
 Monterey would see the man and his music, human, but already a legend, on stage many times.
 “He was such a friendly guy,” recalled Jimmy Lyons to writer Jeff Kaliss in a 1993 MJF program article about Dizzy’s passing.
 “Whatever I asked him to do, he did.”